John Okello: Ousting

 Okello created a Revolutionary Council and was named the leader of the Afro-Shirazi Party (ASP); Abeid Karume was appointed president, and the leader of the (Arabic) Umma-Massa Party, Sheik Abdulrahman Muhammad Babu Prime Minister (later, vice-president).
 Neither Karume nor Babu had been informed of the coup.
 Both resided in Tanganyika, but returned to Zanzibar, where they were welcomed by Okello.
 However, neither Karume nor Babu wanted anything to do with him.
 Afterward, Okello appeared to be too unstable to play any role in government of the new country and was quietly sidelined from the political scene by Karume, who allowed him to retain his title of Field Marshal.

 By 3 February Zanzibar was finally returning to normality and Karume had been accepted, almost unquestioningly, as its president.
 Okello formed a paramilitary unit, known as the Freedom Military Force (FMF), from his own supporters which is known to have patrolled the streets and become involved with looting.
-In addition to Okello's violent rhetoric, his thick and dialectic English pronunciations and Lango tribal English accent--typical of Lango from Northern Uganda, and his Christian beliefs, alienated many in the largely moderate, Zanzibar and Muslim ASP.
+In addition to Okello's violent rhetoric, his thick and dialectic English pronunciations and Lango tribal English accent—typical of Lango from Northern Uganda—and his Christian beliefs, alienated many in the largely moderate, Zanzibar and Muslim ASP.
 By March many of his FMF had been disarmed by Karume's supporters and an Umma Party militia.
 Okello was denied access to the country when he tried to return from a trip to the mainland, and was deported to Tanganyika, and then to Kenya before returning, destitute, to his native Uganda.
 He was officially removed from his post as Field Marshal on 11 March.

 The People's Liberation Army (PLA) was formed by the government in April and completed the disarmament of Okello's remaining FMF troops.
 On 26 April, Karume announced that he had negotiated to enter into a union with Tanganyika to form the new country of Tanzania.
 Karume's reason for doing so may have been to prevent the radicals in the Umma Party from taking over the country or to reduce the possibility of increasing communist influence in East Africa.
 Despite this, many of the Umma Party's socialist policies on health, education and social welfare were adopted by the government.

 Speculations on death

-Okello then stayed in Kenya, in Congo-Kinshasa, and in Uganda.
+Okello lived in Kenya, Zaire, and later returned to Uganda.
 He was incarcerated multiple times and was last seen with the Ugandan dictator Idi Amin in 1971; he vanished afterwards.
-In the book Revolution in Zanzibar by Don Petterson, it is more or less assumed that Idi Amin saw him as a threat and arranged for his murder.
+Former diplomat Don Petterson wrote in his history Revolution in Zanzibar (2004) that most observers believed that Idi Amin saw Okello as a threat and arranged for his murder.

 After Amin promoted himself, Okello reportedly joked that "now Uganda has two Field Marshals."
 The veracity of the joke has come under scrutiny, as it was only some years after Okello's presumed death in 1971 that Amin was promoted to Field Marshal.
-But Okello's status as a member of the Lango group, alongside his popularity and charisma may have played a factor in his disappearance.
+But Okello's status as a member of the Lango group, alongside his popularity and charisma, may have played a factor in his disappearance.